Sky Blue + White + Fuchsia

 Sand + Weathered White + Sea Glass

 Bring the look of a beach resort home with a palette inspired by a seaside locale.
 Start with a base of sandy browns and weathered whites and layer in dusty blues and greens.
-Think beyond color when putting together a beachy scheme.
+Think beyond paint shades for the bedroom when putting together a beachy scheme.
 Here, hand-glazed woven raffia wallpaper and slate tiles convey seaside textures.

 Coral-Orange + Aqua Blue + Latte White